arup-group/pam/resources/paper/paper.md

 # Summary

+`PAM` is an activity modelling tool.
+It can be used for creating, modifying or modelling synthetic populations of agents and their activity sequences.
+Where activity sequences represent individual agent actions and movements.

 Modelling how a population of people will behave in some future scenario is an important tool in policy, operational, and infrastructure decision making.
 In the transport domain, this might be predicting how many people will buy an electric vehicle so that future energy demand can be planned, or predicting how many people will use a new train station so that a new rail line can be funded.